Orders route through Toast POS

 When each one wins

-You want or already run Toast as your full POS, you value deep kitchen integration and table management, you are high-volume or multi-location, and you want Local by Toast discovery built in.
+You want or already run Toast as your full POS, you value deep kitchen integration and table management, you are high-volume or multi-location, and you want the Toast ordering stack tied directly to the POS.

 Your current Square or Clover POS works, you only need to upgrade the ordering channel, you want a branded native app under your own name, and you want flat-fee economics without a migration.